Buttery, brioche-like dough made for the BEST Cinnamon Rolls ever! Treat your family to this amazing breakfast treat!

 I first made these homemade cinnamon rolls one year during Lent.
 Nick and I both gave up desserts for a full 40 days.
 He, though, had been hounding me for weeks to make cinnamon buns.
 We were both missing our sweets!

 This was my third recipe attempt this winter and these were definitely the BEST cinnamon rolls of all that I tried.
 The tender, buttery dough was exquisite and all these needed with a little drizzle of a powdered sugar glaze as a finishing touch.

 Homemade Cinnamon Rolls

 Bill’s grandmother used to make dinner rolls, bread, pies and/or cinnamon rolls from scratch every weekend.
 She lived with his family for years, and they were all spoiled by her incredible baked goods.

 Baking without a recipe, she made the dough by feel alone.
 Unfortunately, that means there were no recipes left behind.

 I can’t say my family is extremely picky when it comes to this breakfast treat.
 For years and years, we had a stash of Sara Lee frozen cinnamon rolls that just took a zap in the microwave before chowing down.

 There may not have been visible tears when these were discontinued, but, I promise, there was much sadness.
 But using a Kitchen Aid mixer with a dough hook, homemade cinnamon rolls aren’t that daunting.
-I hope you’ll give this recipe for the best cinnamon rolls a try.
+I hope you’ll give this recipe for our favorite cinnamon rolls a try.

-- Salt also kills yeast, so it’s always added along with the flour and not directly into the yeast mixture.
+- Salt can also kill yeast, so it’s always added along with the flour and not directly into the yeast mixture.